adamgreig/agg-kicad/scripts/README.md

 ## Builders

-These scripts generate `.lib` and `.kicad_mod` files based on parameters inside the script.
+These scripts generate `.kicad_sym` and `.kicad_mod` files based on parameters inside the script.
 They typically are used to automate creation of tedious or similar parts.

 Run with `--verify` as the final argument to instead verify that the existing compiled file is up-to-date (returns exit status 0 if up to date, 1 otherwise).

 ### build_lib_connector.py

-This script generates `conn.lib` containing a number of similar connectors with different numbers of pins.
+This script generates `conn.kicad_sym` containing a number of similar connectors with different numbers of pins.

-`python3 build_lib_connector.py ../lib/connectors/conn.lib`
+`python3 build_lib_connector.py ../lib/connectors/conn.kicad_sym`

 ### build_lib_ic.py

-This script generates multiple `.lib` files, one per IC, configured by `.yaml` files inside the library path you point it at.
+This script generates multiple `.kicad_sym` files, one per IC, configured by `.yaml` files inside the library path you point it at.

 `python3 build_lib_ic.py ../lib/`

 ### build_lib_power.py

-This script generates `power.lib` containing a number of power symbols with different names, such as `VCC`, `VDD`, `3v3`, `GND`, `DGND`, etc.
+This script generates `power.kicad_sym` containing a number of power symbols with different names, such as `VCC`, `VDD`, `3v3`, `GND`, `DGND`, etc.

-`python3 powerlib.py ../lib/power/power.lib`
+`python3 powerlib.py ../lib/power/power.kicad_sym`

 ### build_mod_chip.py